 The unfortunate state of the ERCOT power system can be summarized in two words: systematic unpreparedness.
-The origins of this disaster included the lowest reserve margins in North America, ignoring basic maxims of preparing for bad winter weather, and a market design that rewards shortages at the cost of consumers.
+The origins of this disaster included the lowest reserve margins in North America, ignoring basic maxims of preparing for bad winter weather, and a market design that rewards shortages (rather than the resolution of shortages) at the cost of consumers.

 The North American Electric Reliability Corporation (NERC) was tasked by the 2005 Energy Policy Act to address America's electric reliability issues.
-Their most recent report shows that ERCOT - the Electric Reliability Committee of Texas - has the lowest level of reserves of any area in North America:
+Their most recent report shows that ERCOT - the Electric Reliability Council of Texas - has the lowest level of reserves of any area in North America: